Schmiddl99/BDT24-Team8-edu_insight/README.md

 * [x] connecting streamlit for user input and output
 * [ ] implementing document database like MongoDB for possible future exams
 * [ ] moving the Scikit-Learn ML-Algorithms to Apache Spark
+* [ ] giving a more accurate prediction (in percentages)

+### File Structure

+#### cloud folder
+- `bdt-2024-accesskey.json` -> needed for accessing the Google Cloud Project
+- `bigquery_initializer.py` -> will move create a BigQuery table from the bucket that stores a CSV file with the student records
+- `bucket.py` -> will upload the CSV file with the student records to a bucket
+- `students_query.py` -> includes all queries needed to gather the information for the prediction and report

+#### Data folder
+- `predict_student_performance folder` -> includes all data the data related to the prediction model

+#### database folder
+- `bdt.duckdb` -> DuckDB database with the table `student_perf` which stores the transformed data for the prediction model
+- `load_student_perf.py` -> loads the preprocessed CSV-files of the Data folder into the student_perf table; calls the transformation file `student_perf.py`
+- `ToR.py` -> faker file that is used to create the student records

+#### images folder
+- includes the images used in the report and the read.me

+#### machine_learning folder
+- includes different saved machine learning models in the Pickle format (.pkl)
+- `model.ipynb` -> trains different models on a parameter grid search and saves them as .pkl format
+- `prediction.py` -> calculates the prediction results of different models based on the user input

+#### src folder
+- `main.py` -> main file that combines everything (This file is the one to execute in docker)
+- `streamlit_ui` -> includes the form and the report

+#### transformation folder
+- `student_comparison.py` -> calls the data needed to calculate the comparisons between course and subject colleagues, gives back a DataFrame with the own, avg., and every grade of the other students that attended the course.
+- `student_perf.py` -> concatenates and transforms the two student_*.csv files in the Data folder

+#### Miscellaneous

+- `Dockerfile` -> Contains the instructions to build the Docker image.
+- `requirements.txt` -> Lists the Python dependencies required by the application.

 ## Usage

 ### Prerequisites